-Inorganic Contaminants
+Inorganic Contaminants:

-Such as salts and metals which can be naturally occurring or result from urban storm water run-off, industrial or domestic wastewater discharged, oil and gas production, mining or agriculture.
+Includes salts and metals which can be naturally occurring or result from urban storm water run-off, industrial or domestic wastewater discharged, oil and gas production, mining or agriculture.

-Lead
+Lead:

-Is a metal not typically found in either surface water or groundwater supplies, it's presence in a water sample is primarily a result of lead being leached out of plumbing.
+Is a metal not typically found in either surface water or groundwater supplies, its presence in a water sample is primarily a result of lead being leached out of plumbing.

-L/s - (Litres Per Second)
+L/s (Litres Per Second):